In this section

 Thad Anzur, MHPE

-Thad received a Bachelor of Science from Northwestern University's School of Speech in 1993.
+Thad received a Bachelor of Science from the Northwestern University School of Speech in 1993.
 In 1997, he began work in medical education as a standardized patient for the University of Illinois at Chicago, Northwestern University, Loyola University, the University of Chicago and the Chicago Medical School.
 Thad served as a Standardized Patient Trainer at UIC and Basic Sciences curriculum coordinator at Northwestern before coming to RFUMS in 2007 to the Department of Healthcare Simulation.
-Thad has earned a Master's of Science in Health Professions Education and a certificate in Online Instruction from RFUMS and a Certificate in Illustration from the Art Institute of Chicago.
-He is currently working on specializations in Interaction Design and Game Design and Development.
+Thad earned both a Master's of Science in Health Professions Education from RFUMS and a Certificate in Illustration from the Art Institute of Chicago in 2016 and is currently working towards a certification in Game Design and Development.

 Erin M. Brown, ba